OutSystems/AzureARMTemplates/README.md

 **Notes:**

-- The virtual network that you will use for this deployment must contain at least two subnets.
+- The virtual network for this deployment must contain at least two subnets.
 One for the VMs and another for the Azure Application Gateway.
 The subnet for the Application Gateway must not contain any other resources.
-- The trial license included in all templates only allow two frontend servers.
-- To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
+- The trial license included in the templates only allow two frontend servers.
+But to scale to two frontends you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
-- To scale to more than two frontends, you need to install your own OutSystems license.
+- To scale to more than two frontends you need to install your own OutSystems license.

-## On Azure SQL
+## Azure SQL

-Use this group of templates if you want to deploy OutSystems using Azure SQL as the database server.
+Use this group of templates to deploy OutSystems on Azure SQL.

 **Notes:**

-- The Azure SQL Server admin username MUST BE different from the VM admin username or the deployment will fail.
+- The Azure SQL Server admin username MUST BE different from the VM admin username.
 - When installing OutSystems 10 leave the Database Log parameter empty.

 ### 5. Single Environment

-This template deploys an OutSystems environment on a single virtual machine and the platform databases on Azure SQL.
+This template deploys an OutSystems environment on a virtual machine on Azure SQL.

 [![AzSQLController](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLController.json)

 ### 6. Lifetime Environment

-Same as the previous template but this time for the Lifetime environment.
+Same as the previous template but for the Lifetime environment.

 [![AzSQLLifetime](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLLifetime.json)

 ### 7. Single Environment + Frontend Server in a Virtual Machine Scale Set

-Same as template number five plus a frontend server deployed in a VMSS cluster.
+Single environment with a frontend server deployed in a VMSS cluster.
 This enables scaling/auto-scaling of the frontends (ideal for production environments).

 [![AzSQLFrontendVMSS](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLFrontendVMSS.json)

 **Notes:**

-- The virtual network that you will use for this deployment must contain at least two subnets.
+- The virtual network used for this deployment must contain at least two subnets.
 One for the VMs and another for the Azure Application Gateway.
 The subnet for the Application Gateway must not contain any other resources.
 - The trial license included in all templates only allow two frontend servers.
 - To be able to scale to two frontends using the trial license, you need to go to Service Center -> Frontends, and disable the frontend role in the deployment controller server.
 - To scale to more than two frontends, you need to install your own OutSystems license.